SAFedorov/pyspectrumdaq-rt/README.md

 ```

 ### Digital demodulation
 While digitalization at the full sampling frequency can produce high volumes of data, sometimes the signals of interest are contained within a narrow spectral region.
-This spectral region can be selected via digital demodulation and followed by low-pass filtering, which reduces the amount of data to be processed and saved.
+This spectral region can be selected via digital demodulation followed by low-pass filtering, which reduces the amount of data to be processed and saved.

 ```python
 import numpy as np